TvBreukelen/fnpdbservices/fnpdbc-dbconvert/release/readme.txt

 For Mac
 -------
-1. Open the DBConvert.dmg file.

-2. Dag the DBConvert folder from the dmg file to Applications
+1. Unpack the DBConvert_Mac.zip file in your  Applications folder.

 For Linux
 ---------
-1. Unpack the Zip file in your Applications folder
+1. Unpack the DBConvert.zip file in your Applications folder

 2. Grant DBConvert.jar or DBConvert.sh execute permissions.
 If you intend to run DBConvert in Batch mode than add execute permissions to DBConvert_batch.sh as well